PepsiCo, Inc.

 PEP

-PepsiCo is a global beverage and convenient foods leader in the consumer staples sector.
+PepsiCo is a global beverage and convenience food company operating primarily in the beverages industry.

 Investment Opinion: Should I buy PEP Today?